Pinchez25/mern-stack-blog-app/READMe.md

   npm install
   npm start
 ```
 Once the servers are running, a url will be logged in the terminal.
-Click on the one from the ```sh npm run dev```
+Click on the one from the ```npm run dev```
 Please make sure both servers are running.

 ## Contribute